Deciding to start up a company can be a daunting experience – Do you have the right business idea? Will it be successful? Will you make money?

 For ease and convenience you can also choose to use a service provider such as LawPath to complete the company registration.
 LawPath and other service providers deal with ASIC directly and can provide additional services – for example, LawPath’s ‘Company Started Bundle’ also includes GST, PAYG, TFN and .au domain registration.

-Registering your company with LawPath only costs $499.
-This includes the standard government fee of $457 and GST.
+Registering a company with LawPath today.
+This includes the standard government fee and GST.
 It’s also a quick process- our technology is directly connected to ASIC.
 If your application is error free, the process of registering your company will only take a few minutes, once you have completed and submitted your application.

 What legal documents will LawPath provide upon registration?